materialsvirtuallab/megnet/README.md

 # Predict the property of a new structure
 pred_target = model.predict_structure(new_structure)
 ```
+Note that for realistic models, the `nfeat_bond` can be set to 100 and `epochs` can be 1000.
 In some cases, some structures within the training pool may not be valid (containing isolated atoms),
 then one needs to use `train_from_graphs` method by training only on the valid graphs.